reinierdevalk/abtab/README.md

     $ python --version

-If the software is installed correctly, you should see output similar to
+You should see output similar to

     Python x.y.z